 So, what types of reports should you look for when choosing a POS?
 Or, if you already have POS software, which are the most important reports to pay attention to?
 Read on for a rundown of the top standard POS reports and a sample of systems that provide these reports.

-If you’re just looking for a POS system with strong reporting capabilities, skip down to the section entitled 5 Point Of Sale Reporting Systems Tailored To Small Businesses, or check out our full selection of general POS software reviews, iPad POS reviews, and restaurant POS reviews.
+If you’re just looking for a POS system with strong reporting capabilities, skip down to our recommendations in the section 5 Point Of Sale Reporting Systems Tailored To Small Businesses.